JeanCarletta/HeatHack-Sessions/sessions/board-game.md

 - What do they do if they're too hot or too cold?

-- What would make things better and attract more users?
+- What changes would attract more user groups to our unoccupied spaces?

 At the end, go around the room for each person to suggest one thing they'll take away from the game.
 You can allow some discussion and record what they say on a flip-chart or projected document and allow some discussion.
 :::